zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 #### Update `websocket_endpoint`

-The `websocket_endpoint` object now tracks a mapping between connection IDs and their associated metadata.
-A `get_metadata` helper method has been added to allow retrieval of metadata given an ID.
-A 'show' command has been added to accept an integer argument, look up its metadata, and print it.
+The `websocket_endpoint` object has gained some new data members and methods.
+It now tracks a mapping between connection IDs and their associated metadata as well as the next sequential ID number to hand out.
+The `connect()` method initiates a new connection.
+The `get_metadata` method retrieves metadata given an ID.

-Lastly, the meat of the changes, the new `connect` method of `websocket_endpoint`.
+#### The connect method
 A new WebSocket connection is initiated via a three step process.
 First, a connection request is created by `endpoint::get_connection(uri)`.
 Next, the connection request is configured.
 Lastly, the connection request is submitted back to the endpoint via `endpoint::connect()` which adds it to the queue of new connections to make.

 > ###### Terminology `connection_ptr`
 > WebSocket++ keeps track of connection related resources using a reference counted shared pointer.
 The type of this pointer is `endpoint::connection_ptr`.
 A `connection_ptr` allows direct access to information about the connection and allows changing connection settings.
 Because of this direct access and their internal resource management role within the library it is not safe to for end applications to use `connection_ptr` except in the specific circumstances detailed below.